Byzantine Coins -- reference works including

 Byzantine-coin sale catalogs (emphasizing AE) [For silver, see below]

-I am sure this list is very incomplete.
+I am sure this list is far from complete.
 I welcome contributions from more-experienced collectors who can add to this list.

 Write me, Warren Esty, at